Can I Sue My Education Loan Company for Harassment?

 What a Debt Collector Should Do

-Let's suppose that the U.S. Department of Education or a private bank helped you take out a loan for your college education.
+Let's suppose the U.S. Department of Education or a private bank helped you take out a loan for your college education.
 You worked hard, got your degree, and graduated into a life of low-paying jobs, or worse, job scarcity.

 The servicer calls you during your lunch break in the middle of the day, for the very first time.
 “Good afternoon, Student.
 My name is Loan Servicer, and I am a debt collector calling you in pursuit of the money you owe.
-Be advised that any information you provide to me will be used to help me collect any student debt you might owe.'
+Be advised that any information you provide to me will be used to help me collect any student debt you might owe."

 As a bonus, an attorney can ask the court to give you up to $1,000 in statutory damages under the FDCPA.
 You can also recover any actual damages you suffered as a result of a collector's harassment, plus costs and attorney's fees.